 What is cervical spine syndrome?

-According to Digopaul, the cervical spine syndrome stands for cervical spine syndrome.
+The cervical spine syndrome stands for cervical spine syndrome.
 The symptoms are not only limited to the neck region, but also appear as radiating pain that spreads to the shoulders and arms.

-Headaches are also part of the cervical spine syndrome.
+According to abbreviationfinder.org, headaches are also part of the cervical spine syndrome.
 In extreme cases, in addition to muscle hardening, dizziness, tinnitus (ringing in the ears) or blurred vision can also occur.
 Numbness and tingling in the arms and hands are typical of the cervical spine syndrome.
 Even paralysis of the fingers and arm muscles cause problems for the patient.
 Sometimes those affected also complain of disturbed sleep at night or difficulty swallowing.

 Depending on the location of the focus of the disease, doctors distinguish between a lower and an upper cervical spine syndrome.
 A distinction is also made between acute and chronic course, another classification is made according to the underlying causes of the cervical spine syndrome.